classiebit/eventmie-pro-docs/resources/docs/1.4/bookings/cancellation-refund.md

 <br>

-After making a refund and updating cancellation status, you must change the `Booking Status` to `Disabled`, to actually disable a booking, or make it in-valid.
+After making a refund and updating cancellation status, you must change the `Booking Status` to `Disabled`, to disable a booking, or make it invalid.
 So that the customer cannot enter or access the event.

 - **No Cancellation** - the booking status is active and the ticket is valid.